lakeczar/Youtube-DL-audio/README.md

 Using the environment.yml, import the .yml file in the anaconda gui to add the environment

-Activate the conda environment by terminal or launching IDE from the GUI (my preference was vscode)
+Activate the conda environment by terminal or launching IDE from the Anaconda GUI (my preference was vscode)

 ## Usage